jkohlin/wordpress-basics/2-ecosystem-post.md

 The example above shows the admin dashboard, with the view for adding a new post of the default post type *post*.

 #### The main navigation
-The dark area to the right is Wordpress main navigation.
+The dark area to the left of the screen is the main navigation.
 All the website's registered post types will become items in this menu, and provide views for listing, editing and creating content of that specific type.